Jacob Hits the Trails

 Jacob Hits the Trails: Newfound Freedom and Lifelong Independence

 Eighteen-year-old Jacob from Conception Bay, Newfoundland, absolutely LOVES camping.
-Despite living with cerebral palsy, fetal alcohol syndrome, and a severe developmental delay, he’s never let his challenges restrict him from participating in outdoor adventures.
+Despite living with cerebral palsy and a severe developmental delay, he’s never let his challenges restrict him from participating in outdoor adventures.

 Camping is a big part of life for Jacob’s foster family.
 When he was smaller, they could carry him around on the trails and near the pond at their favourite campground.
 But since he’s gotten older and has grown (as teenagers tend to do), carrying him along hasn’t been possible.
 It’s been a few years now since he’s been able to join his family, pointing at the trails and repeating, “Jakey go, Jakey go” whenever others leave to go exploring.
 After seeing two other children from his community take their all-terrain wheelchairs down the trail, Jacob became determined on making his dream to get back out there become a reality.